 Not a Member?
 Join Now

 Anyone who has driven an RV can attest – being behind the wheel of one of these larger vehicles is quite different from driving a car.

 Whether you’re new to RVing or an experienced driver, those differences are something you need to keep top-of-mind.
 Here are a few important tips for you to consider before you head out.

 Keep your eyes on the road.

 This shouldn’t be a surprise to anyone with a valid Canadian driver’s licence.
 Operating a motor vehicle demands your complete attention.
-Whether you’re crossing the flat lands of the prairies or making your way through rush hour traffic on the 401, your full attention must be focused on the task at-hand.
+Whether you’re crossing a flat open stretch of highway or making your way through rush hour traffic on the 401, your full attention must be focused on the road.

-Maintaining your focus on the road involves more than simply paying attention to what’s directly in front of you.
+Maintaining that focus involves more than simply paying attention to what’s directly in front of you.
 In fact, even though your RV is probably larger than most vehicles around you, you’d be surprised by how often other drivers will act as though you’re invisible.
 Ask any driver of a large transport truck about this and you’ll get the same response – people often treat large vehicles with less respect than others of their own size.